By: Mitchell Gulledge, Jack Stromberg

 On the Basics tab, fill in the values for your virtual network gateway.

-Note: Cisco Meraki Security Appliances (MX) and Teleworker Gateways (Z-Series) only support policy-based routing for Non-Meraki VPN peers.
+Note: Cisco Meraki Security Appliances (MX) and Teleworker Gateways (Z-Series) use policy-based routing to communicate with Non-Meraki VPN peers.
+The Azure peer can be configured to use either route-based or policy-based routing but will follow these restrictions:

 Deploy Azure Local Network Gateway